-- Allow your child to choose something they are interested in.
+- Allow children to choose something they are interested in.
 Ask them to research this topic online and present their findings.

-- Ask your child to write a blog on a topic of their choice.
+- Ask children to write a blog on a topic of their choice.

 - It is difficult to balance reading and screen time.
 With book apps, you can combine both.
 Children can find these really exciting!
 Here are some book apps to get the ball rolling.